Building service and home building work contract complaints

 - declaring that an amount of money claimed for work done is not payable.

 Referral of a complaint to the SAT

 Complex or intractable disputes are referred to the SAT for determination.
 If your complaint is referred to the SAT, both you and the respondent will receive written notification of the decision.
 The complaint will then be dealt with by the SAT.

 A conciliation conference is an opportunity for you to settle or reduce the size of your dispute by agreement.
-The focus is not upon who is right and who is wrong but on what each party would do to put an end to or reduce the size of the dispute.
+The focus is not upon who is right or wrong but on what each party would do to put an end to or reduce the size of the dispute.
 You should consider many factors before you decide not to settle your dispute with the other party.
 A few of these are: